When you upload data to HydroShare, you control who can access your resources. You can:

 - Click Add

 The final panel in the sharing access dialogue will indicate how much storage the resource consumes.
 Each hydroShare user is initially allocated 20 GB of storage.
-The quota holder (which user’s data allocation is being used) can be transferred between owners of the resource.
+The quota holder (the user for whom the resource is consuming storage) can be transferred between owners of the resource.

 To publish a resource, first share it as public, exit out of the Manage Access panel, and click the publish icon .